moliver28/research-handbook/content/job-families/engineering/development/management/_index.md

 - Excellent communication skills
 - Expert hiring manager skills and experience
-- Experience managing managers, and a strong people management philosophy for managers and engineers.
+- Experience managing managers, and a strong people management philosophy for both managers and engineers.
+- Track record of structuring, staffing, and maintaining a high-performing organization that is resourced appropriately and cost-effectively.
-- Ability to coordinate complex technical projects across multiple teams, managing dependencies and risks, while providing high-level progress updates to stakeholders in clear, business-friendly terms.
+- Ability to coordinate complex technical projects that span multiple teams, while providing high-level progress updates in clear, business-friendly terms.
-- Ability to develop long-term technical roadmaps and broker architectural decisions across teams, and to effectively allocate resources to support their impementation.
+- Ability to develop long-term technical roadmaps and broker architectural decisions across teams.
-- Oversee and prioritize technical debt at the organizational level, identifying risks, and balancing short-term delivery with long-term system health.
+- Experience prioritizing technical debt at the organizational level, identifying risks, and balancing short-term delivery with long-term system health.
 - Expertise in agile methodologies, with a focus on optimizing overall organizational velocity and execution against business goals.
 - Demonstrate longevity at, at least, one recent job
 - Ability to be successful managing at a remote-only company